Sustainable Community– Become a Member, Investor, Owner

 article — http://www.ic.org/off-grid-and-in-community-tis-easier-to-find-than-to-found/

 We have just opened MMV to long term memberships and are wanting to co-create relationships with good people who are invested in this sustainable living project.
-Your first priority should be self-sufficient, sustainable community living — this is our unifying common thread and it is the value that should bring you here (instead of: investment, etc).
+Your first priority should be self-sufficient, sustainable community living — this is our unifying common theme and it is the value that should bring you here (instead of: investment, escape, etc).

 Ideally, you’re physically fit enough to live here on our rugged, wilderness, mountainous terrain, off-grid remote location, and seek a relatively rustic, homesteady lifestyle.